How AOL Instant Messenger Worked

 Advertisement

-AIM Share is another Web service that lets you send a link or broadcast a message to all of your buddies at once.
-You can either log onto the AIM Share Web site or add a special AIM Share button to your browser toolbar.
-When you find a cool Web site, click the AIM Share button and AIM will create a message featuring the site's URL.
-Type a quick description and press "Share" to send to the link to everyone on your Buddy List.
+AIM Share was another web service that let you send a link or broadcast a message to all of your buddies at once.
+You could either log onto the AIM Share website or add a special AIM Share button to your browser toolbar.

 Advertisement